-Another measure to assess whether a community may be experiencing EJ issues has been developed using other secondary sources, a suite of indices created to examine the social vulnerability of coastal communities (Colburn and Jepson 2012; Jacob et al. 2012) is presented in Figure 3.5.11 for those same communities in Figure 3.5.10.
-The three indices are poverty, population composition, and personal disruptions.
+Another measure to assess whether a community may be experiencing EJ issues has been developed using other secondary sources, a suite of indices created to examine the social vulnerability of coastal communities (Colburn and Jepson 2012; Jacob et al. 2012) is presented in Figure 3.5.10 for the same communities in Figure 3.5.9.
+The three indices used for social vulnerability are poverty, population composition, and personal disruptions.
 The variables included in each of these indices have been identified as important components that contribute to a community's vulnerability.
-Indicators such as increased poverty rates for different groups, more single female-headed households and children under the age of 5, disruptions such as higher separation rates, higher crime rates, and unemployment all are signs of vulnerable populations.
+Indicators such as increased poverty rates for different groups, more single female-headed households and children under the age of 5, disruptions such as higher separation rates, higher crime rates, and unemployment are all signs of vulnerable populations.
 These indicators are closely aligned to previously used measures of EJ which used thresholds for the number of minorities and those in poverty.
 For those communities that exceed the threshold, it is expected that they would exhibit vulnerabilities to sudden changes or social disruption that might accrue from regulatory change.